Senior Spotlight: Dakota Albert

 He’s taking a computer technology course at Region 9, where he’s learned a lot more than just the basic hardware.
 It’s there that he’s gotten a better understanding of the software side, like coding and security, which pushed him toward his decision to study informational technology.

-One of the reasons he took the computer class at Region 9 is because he’s had another goal 0f wanting to make his own gaming PC.
+One of the reasons he took the computer class at Region 9 is because of his other goal — wanting to make his own gaming PC.

 Currently, Albert finds himself in familiar territory with many of his other classmates.
 He’s missing friends, making memories and his favorite sport, but unlike many, does not strongly oppose remote learning.